Energy costs for corn drying and cooling

 Cooling and aeration

-Motors on grain drying and aeration fans usually draw about 1 kW of electrical power per rated horsepower.
-Total kWh of electric energy use is the product of kW of electrical power drawn by the fan motor and the number of hours of fan operation.
-Thus, electric energy use by fan motors is approximately:
+Motors on grain drying and aeration fans usually draw about 1 kW of electrical power per rated horsepower (hp).
+The total kilowatt hour (kWh) of electric energy use is kW of electrical power drawn multiplied by the fan motor and the number of hours of fan operation.

-Fan energy use, kWh = Motor power, hp x 1.0 kW/hp x time of operation, hours
+Fan energy use in kWh = Motor power in hp x 1 kW per hp x hours of operation

 Example energy cost calculations

-Example 1 – Gas-Fired Drying.
-Estimate energy cost per bushel for gas-fired drying corn from 21% to 16% moisture when LPG costs $2.25/gal and electricity costs $0.10/kWh.
-[It is assumed that the final point or two of moisture would be removed during the cooling process.]
+Estimate energy cost per bushel for drying corn from 21 to 16 percent moisture when liquefied petroleum gas (LPG) costs $2.00 per gallon and electricity costs $0.10 per kilowatt hour (kWh).
+It’s assumed that the final point or two of moisture would be removed during the cooling process.

 Points removed = 21% - 16% = 5 points moisture removed

-Example 2 – Natural-Air Drying.
-Estimate the average fan energy cost for drying 21% moisture corn harvested October 15 and dried at 1.0 cfm/bu in a natural-air dryer in Minnesota when electricity costs $0.10/kWh.
-[Note that some spring operation of the fan might be required to complete drying.]
+Estimate the average fan energy cost for drying 21-percent-moisture corn harvested Oct.
+15 and dried at 1.0 cubic foot of air per minute per bushel (cfm/bu) in a natural-air dryer in Minnesota when electricity costs $0.10/kWh.
+Note that you may need to operate the fan in the spring to complete drying.

-Example 3 – Aerating Dry Grain.
-Using equations from the “Cooling and Aeration” section, estimate the cost per bushel to aerate a 10,000 bu bin of dry corn using a 1/3-hp fan that delivers an airflow of about 0.15 cfm/bu.
-Assume that it takes four cooling cycles to completely cool the grain and that electricity costs $0.10/kWh.
+Using equations from the “Cooling and Aeration” section, estimate the cost per bushel to aerate a 10,000-bushel bin of dry corn using a 1/3 hp fan that delivers an airflow of about 0.15 cubic feet of air per minute (cfm) per bushel.
+Assume it takes four cooling cycles to completely cool the grain and that electricity costs $0.10/kWh.

 Other drying costs